jaidevd/pyhht/docs/source/tutorials/hilbert_view_nonlinearity.rst

 .. plot:: tutorials/plots/hilbert_sinusoids.py

-Imagine that each circle is traced out by a rotating phasor centered around the origin in the figure above.
-The angle that the phasor rotates through represents the instantaneous phase of the signal, and its time differential is the instantaneous frequency.
+Imagine that each circle is traced out by a phasor rotating anticlockwise, which is centered at the origin in the figure above.
+The angle that the phasor rotates through in an infinitesimally small time period represents the instantaneous phase of the signal, and its time differential is the instantaneous frequency.
 Using this interpretation, let's try to compute the isntantaneous frequencies of the three signals::